-Once you’re sure where your cabin is going to go (if it’s not there already), the perfect base is a long, solid concrete slab.
+Once you’re sure where your cabin is going to go (if it’s not there already), the perfect base is a solid concrete slab.
 You can build this yourself from readily available materials from a builders’ merchants, or hire a local builder to lay it for you.
 This will support the cabin’s weight and lift it away from the soil, helping to keep damp at bay.
-Then you’re ready for the fun stuff!

 When you come to decorate the inside, consider turning part of a wall into a blackboard as part of your art station.
-Laura from Thoughts By Lolly offers a useful guide on how to make your own chalkboard paint from tile grout, acrylic paint and water.
+Catherine from Growing Family says:

 Remember to get your children involved, too.
 Let their imaginations run free; it’s a space for them, after all.